-Stillbirth Still Loved: Reflections on our son, Pixie
+Stillbirth Still Loved: Pixie

 It’s been just over 3 weeks since Pixie was born.
 He was stillborn at 41 weeks on 4th June, having passed away on 1st June.
 The first post I wrote about him was much easier to do.
 I think because I was stuck in hospital with nothing but my own thoughts and the immediate horror of the whole thing.
 Writing was the logical way to help me try and put some order to what had happened.